Have you been charged with prostitution? Don’t wait. Call now.

 A person is guilty of prostitution in a school zone when they are at least 19 years old and commit prostitution near a school, during school hours, or within the direct view of children attending a school.
 It is a Class A misdemeanor and could mean up to one year of jail and a fine of up to $1,000.

-Promoting prostitution in a school zone is also illegal and considered a Class E Felony in New York.
+Promoting prostitution in a school zone is also illegal and is a Class E Felony in New York.

 Promoting prostitution is a felony in New York.
 Commonly known as pimping or pandering, the state defines it into two categories: advanced prostitution and profit from prostitution.
 A person is guilty of “advance prostitution” if they help another person with prostitution, including finding and soliciting patrons, providing a place for prostitution, or assisting in the operation of a house of prostitution.